Find me on

 I’ve seen a lot of instances where a well-reviewed pro wasn’t hired and either I could see every bobby pin in the bridal party and bride’s hair or the hair didn’t hold all day.
 These things show up in your images and can very likely be avoided by choosing a talented pro.
 You’ll be so glad you did!

 Consider doing a hair trial 2-3 months before your wedding day.
-Once you have booked your hair trial the appointment, you’ll have to get an idea how you want your hair, in an up do, down, a braid, etc.
+Once you’ve booked your hair trial appointment, you’ll have to get an idea how you want your hair, in an updo, down, a braid, etc.

 There are some pros and cons to having your hair in an updo on your wedding day.
 By having your hair in an updo, it’ll stay out of your face.
-We know there is nothing fun about constantly worrying about pushing hair out of your eyes or tucking it behind your ears.
+Also, if your gown has a lot of intricate features around the neckline, an updo ensures your hair won’t hide any of that beautiful detailing.
+I always encourage brides who are wearing a gown with a high back, keyhole back, or ornate backs to wear an updo for that reason.

 Consider your hair’s natural habits.
 If it easily frizzes, like mine, then having your hair down on a summer day is probably not a good idea.
 Or if you’re getting married at a venue that has a lot of wind, opting for an updo might save yourself from tangles and hair in your lipstick.